Blurry Vision and the COVID-19 Coronavirus

 In some cases, conjunctivitis or similar eye irritation can lead to mildly blurry vision.

 A scratchy feeling in your eyes

 Blurry vision from conjunctivitis, whether caused by COVID-19 or other viruses or bacteria, is usually mild and intermittent.
-Thick eye discharge — whether white, gray, yellow or green — is not a symptom of COVID.
-Thicker discharge usually points to bacterial conjunctivitis, an unrelated condition that should be examined by an eye doctor or physician.
+Thick eye discharge — whether white, gray, yellow or green — may not be a symptom of COVID but it is often a sign of bacterial conjunctivitis.

 How often does this happen?

 It’s hard to say exactly how frequently COVID-19 causes conjunctivitis.
 Some studies have shown that conjunctivitis is rarely caused by the coronavirus, while other reports suggest pink eye accompanies COVID-19 relatively often:

 31.6% of patients — nearly one in every three patients — had pink eye-like symptoms in one study based in Hubei Province, China.

 21.5% of patients in another study from Turkey had eye redness.
 However, only 4.8% of patients reported blurred vision.

 A third study of patients in Wuhan, China showed that 5% had “conjunctival congestion” — visible irritation of the white part of the eye.

 Other research of patients across mainland China shows only 0.8% of patients had conjunctival congestion.